wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-vuln-detector.rst

-.. note:: See the :doc:`Vulnerability detector section<../../capabilities/vulnerability-detector>` for a use case of this module.
+.. note:: See the :doc:`Vulnerability detector section<../../capabilities/vulnerability-detector>` to obtain more information about this module.